mosip/inji-certify/docker-compose/docker-compose-injistack/README.md

 This guide provides instructions for setting up and running Inji Stack for a custom use-case based on an existing configured foundational ID system.
 An example for this could be a use-case where Authentication is performed from a pre-existing registry such as a **National ID** being put to use to deliver services such as **Farmer Identity Card** to eligible farmers or a **Mobile Driving License** to eligible drivers.
 These examples can be further extended for different usecases and used with different OIDC Compatible clients.

-On the more technical side, this demo showcases the two types of VCI plugin an implementor can choose to implement depending upon their usecase & requirements & pre-existing identity system.
+On the more technical side, this demo showcases the two types of plugin an implementor can choose to implement depending upon their usecase & requirements & pre-existing identity system.

 # QuickStart: Mock Certify Plugin Setup